mikeizbicki/ucr-cs100/textbook/C++/templates/README.md

 ```
 Object <int> myobject;
 ```
-As we can see, class templates allow us to create abstract objects with unique behaviour that are reusable for multiple types.
+As we can see, class templates allow us to create abstract objects with unique behavior that are reusable for multiple types.
 These attributes are very useful for creating abstract data structures with specific functions such as queues, stacks, and maps.

 ##Multiple Types with Class Templates